 Acupuncturist Chapel Hill, NC

 Acupuncture is an ancient therapy that can help pain in many ways.
 Derived from Chinese Medicine, this time-tested, drug-free relaxing pain remedy heals in many ways so it deserves your consideration.
 Millions worldwide have used this non-drug approach to reduce back, knee, shoulder pain; even headaches and stomachaches respond to this treatment.
 Acupuncture as a treatment for pain has just started being used by doctors in clinics and hospitals in the United States; but it has been used in other parts of the world for many years with great effectiveness.
+Read on to learn how acupuncture can help treat pain.

 Many people wonder how acupuncture works to reduce pain.
 Examination and treatment are somewhat different than the standard western medical approach to healthcare.
 Both treatment methods begin with a thorough patient examination.
 The Chinese Medicine history portion of the patient examination may include questions not generally asked by Western Medical doctors.
 However, both acupuncture and western medical treatment perform a physical exam in order to understand the nature and cause of your pain.
 This may include palpation of the painful area and connected parts, as well as orthopedic and neurological testing, evaluation of posture and movement, and medical tests such as x-rays and laboratory tests.
 In addition, your acupuncturist will likely include evaluation of your tongue- its coat, color, and moisture in different areas; and your pulses on both wrists.
 A diagnosis, or cause of problem, is made and then treatment can resume.